jeevansridharan/employee-prtotype/time-log-prototype/README.md

 - GET /api/employees (auth, hr only) -> list users

 Notes
-- The backend uses MySQL (change `.env`) and stores timestamps in MySQL DATETIME columns.
+- The backend uses MySQL (configure `.env`) and stores timestamps in MySQL DATETIME columns.
 JWT secret is read from `JWT_SECRET`.
+- DB_PORT is supported (default 3306).
 - This is a minimal prototype — consider adding validation, pagination, rate-limiting, and HTTPS for production.